Transferring shares

 Before getting started, there are a couple of things to think about.
 Firstly, remember to check you have enough ISA allowance left over to cover the amount you're transferring.
 Secondly, as a Bed and ISA involves selling your investments, you'll need to consider whether you'll be liable to pay any capital gains tax.

-More on our Bed & ISA service
+More on our Bed and ISA service

 Investment options